gbrzied/mimhome/project_rules.md

-# Project Coding Rules for "Cible" Flutter App
+# Project Coding Rules for "Millime" Flutter App

 ## Overview
-This document defines the coding standards and architectural patterns for the "Cible" Flutter mobile banking application.
+This document defines the coding standards and architectural patterns for the "Millime" Flutter mobile banking application.
 These rules ensure consistency across AI-generated code sessions and maintain the project's architectural integrity.

 ## 1. Project Structure